 Not activated: An editor is opened first that allows the user to select a specific search area within the phone book and thereby to reduce the number of entries.

-Load phonebook from PC
+Load the phone book from PC

 You can download an XML phone book from your computer directly to the phone system.

 Phonebook file